+► 2.
 Graphics.
-Adjust the input scale of squash[] to plot a very steep squashing function for -5<x<5.
+Define squash2[x,s] with a scale parameter that stretches or compresses the x dimension.
+Adjust the input scale, s, to plot a very steep squashing function for -5<x<5.
 I.e. it should look like the step function we used when modeling the McCulloch-Pitts neuron.